avcconti/dockerize-web-app/README.md

 # Dockerize you PHP web app workshop

 This project intends to serve as Docker introduction to help you understand the steps necessary to dockerize a PHP web app.
+Slides at [Slideshare](https://es.slideshare.net/avcconti/docker-intro-workshop-dockerize-your-php-app)

 ## Getting Started